Bay leaf: Culinary

+Other

 Bay leaves can also be used scattered in a pantry to repel meal moths, flies, and cockroaches.
 Mediouni-Ben Jemaa and Tersim 2011 find the essential oil to be usable as an insect repellent.

 Bay leaves have been used in entomology as the active ingredient in killing jars.
 The crushed, fresh, young leaves are put into the jar under a layer of paper.
 The vapors they release kill insects slowly but effectively and keep the specimens relaxed and easy to mount.
 The leaves discourage the growth of molds.
 They are not effective for killing large beetles and similar specimens, but insects that have been killed in a cyanide killing jar can be transferred to a laurel jar to await mounting.
 There is confusion in the literature about whether Laurus nobilis is a source of cyanide to any practical extent, but there is no evidence that cyanide is relevant to its value in killing jars.
 It certainly is rich in various essential oil components that could incapacitate insects in high concentrations; such compounds include 1,8-cineole, alpha-terpinyl acetate, and methyl eugenol.
-It also is unclear to what extent the alleged effect of cyanide released by the crushed leaves has been mis-attributed to Laurus nobilis in confusion with the unrelated Prunus laurocerasus, the so-called cherry laurel, which certainly does contain dangerous concentrations of cyanogenic glycocides together with the enzymes to generate the hydrogen cyanide from the glycocides if the leaf is physically damaged.
+It also is unclear to what extent the alleged effect of cyanide released by the crushed leaves has been mis-attributed to Laurus nobilis in confusion with the unrelated Prunus laurocerasus, the so-called cherry laurel, which certainly does contain dangerous concentrations of cyanogenic glycosides together with the enzymes to generate the hydrogen cyanide from the glycosides if the leaf is physically damaged.

 Bay leaves are used in Eastern Orthodoxy liturgy.
 To mark Jesus' destruction of Hades and freeing of the dead, parishioners throw bay leaves and flowers into the air, letting them flutter to the ground.